WMD-group/rvo/README.md

 ## Introduction ##

-This is still work in progress.
+Code for crystal structure optimisation, and a reference implementation for method to be published.

 ## Contents ##

 * **dvxc.py** The main program file.
-May be used interactively, uses argparse for optional arguments.
+May be used interactively; run `dvxc -h` for usage information.

 * **dvxc_stats.py** Simulates the use of ΔV<sub>xc</sub> with large sets of energy-volume curves.
 Used to generate the figures for an in-progress research paper.
 Data files will be released on publication.
+Run `dvxc -h` for usage information.

 * **ase_generate_input.py** Generates an energy-volume curve for use with dvxc.py, given a set of crystal structure files.
 Supports [file formats known to ASE](https://wiki.fysik.dtu.dk/ase/ase/io.html#module-ase.io).

 * **interpolate_cell.py** Collection of functions used to interpolate lattice vectors to a target volume.

 * **data/(files).dat** Cu4SnS4.dvxc.dat provided as test/example for the time being.

-Will be populated with research data upon publication in an academic journal
+* **interpolation_scheme.{tex,pdf}** Supporting information; mathematical derivation of interpolation scheme used by **interpolate_cell.py**.

 ## Requirements ##